 Consider the UN’s message: “The SDGs are unique in that they cover issues that affect us all.
 They reaffirm our international commitment to end poverty, permanently, everywhere.
 They are ambitious in making sure no one is left behind.
 More importantly, they involve us all to build a more sustainable, safer, more prosperous planet for all humanity.”

 There’s no doubt we have work to do.
-Let’s begin by tackling sustainable development goals one step at a time.
-We’ll need to make sure not to overlook the final step – number 17 Partnerships For the Goals – in our plan for a sustainable future that includes us all.
+Let’s begin by tackling the sustainable development goals one by one.
+We’ll need to make sure not to overlook the final one – number 17 Partnerships For the Goals – in our plan for a sustainable future that includes us all.

 Author: Kathryn Thomsen